cyliong/list2-ios/README.md

   - Tap a list item to launch the app's Edit Item screen (Deep linking with `Link` controls, `onOpenURL(perform:)`, `NavigationLink(destination:tag:selection:)`)
 - Widget will be updated when list items are modified from the app (using `WidgetCenter`'s `reloadTimelines(ofKind:)`)

+## UI Testing
+The project includes a sample implementation of UI test using the XCTest framework.

 ## Dependencies
 - FMDB